-- Number of emergency department visits by people with early pregnancy complications and/or loss - Percentage of people with early pregnancy complications and/or loss who have repeat emergency department visits within 30 days of the initial visit for early pregnancy complications or loss - Percentage of people with a tubal ectopic pregnancy that ruptures within 30 days after an emergency department visit for tubal ectopic pregnancy - Percentage of people with early pregnancy complications and/or loss who receive a blood transfusion
+- Number of emergency department visits by people with early pregnancy complications and/or loss - Percentage of repeat emergency department visits within 30 days of the initial visit for early pregnancy complications or loss - Percentage of repeat emergency department visits within 30 days of the initial visit for tubal ectopic pregnancy and complications - Percentage of emergency department and inpatient visits for early pregnancy complications or loss that required a blood transfusion work together to make a plan for your care.
+Clinicians and health services planners can make patient guides available in all settings where people receive care.

-If additional data sources are developed, other indicators could be added.
+If additional data sources are developed, other

+indicators could be added.